MicrosoftDocs/sdk-api/sdk-api-src/content/gdipluscolor/nf-gdipluscolor-color-color(in byte,in byte,in byte).md

 ## -description

-Creates a <b>Color::Color</b> object by using specified values for the alpha, red, green, and blue components.
+Creates a <b>Color::Color</b> object by using specified values for the red, green, and blue components.
+This constructor sets the alpha component to 255 (opaque).

 ## -parameters